-We at RateHub.ca also suggest you use the tools in your wallet to ease the pain of the higher grocery bill.
-So, we’ve selected our favourite food-friendly credit cards.
+We at Ratehub.ca also suggest you use the tools in your wallet to ease the pain of the higher grocery bill.
+So, we’ve selected our favourite food-friendly cash back credit cards.

 Scotia Momentum Visa Infinite

-The Scotia Momentum Visa Infinite card is one of the best grocery cash back cards, earning you 4% back on your groceries (and on gas).
+The Scotia Momentum Visa Infinite is one of the best grocery credit cards in Canada, earning you 4% back on your groceries (and on gas).
 If you apply before Feb.
 29, you’ll receive a $100 statement credit after making $500 of net purchases within the first three months (and note, the average monthly grocery bill in Canada is more $500).

 SimplyCash Card from American Express